How Much Do Granite Countertops Cost in 2025?

 Prep

-• Underlayment or cabinet reinforcement: Possibly required to ensure your cabinets can support the weight of your countertop—general contractors charge between $30 and $85 per hour
+• Underlayment or cabinet reinforcement: Your cabinets might need reinforcement to support the weight of granite.
+General contractors handle this task, charging between $35 and $85 per hour.

 Granite Countertops Pros and Cons

-Granite countertops have unique advantages over options like stone or laminate, but there are also some downsides to be aware of as well.
+Granite countertops have unique advantages over options like stone or laminate, but there are also some downsides to be aware of.

 Pros

-• Durability: Granite is a hard-wearing stone that resists damage from scratches and heat (both common in the kitchen), meaning you’ll save a lot on countertop repair costs in the future.
+• Durability: Granite is a hard-wearing stone that resists scratches and heat, common challenges in the kitchen, helping you save on future repair costs.

 Cons